erikj/presentations/gitgithubncareol/slides/outro.md

 # Room For Improvement

-- cross-repo issues: where do they issues belong?
+- Cross-repo issues: where do they issues belong?
-- deployment collision-- surprise! user friendly, can be surprising, in violation of PLOS, surprises in `ops` are bad
+- Deployment collision-- surprise! user friendly, can be surprising, in violation of PLOS, surprises in `ops` are bad
-- application and assets out of sync while precompiling on deployment
+- Application and assets out of sync while precompiling on deployment
 - Scrum, less useful when staff are working on isolated tasks
-- schema scattered across two repositories as Rails migrations and SQL files
+- Schema scattered across two repositories as Rails migrations and SQL files

 !NOTE